 Albatros Travel seeks a diversity of people and equal rights for men and women.
-A head count on the 1 January 2016 showed that we had 160 employees at our head office in Copenhagen.
-The average age of the staff is 40 and there are more female employees then male, which has been the case for several years.
-The biggest change has been in the executive and management teams.
-In 2014 the CEO was a man and there were more men than women at the management level.
-Presently the CEO is a woman and the gender distribution in the management team is 54% women.
+A head count on January 1, 2018 showed that we had 146 employees at our head office in Copenhagen.
+The average age of the staff is 40 and there are more female employees then male, which has been the case for many years.
+Presently the CEO is a woman and the gender distribution in the management team is 33% women.